-Key information regarding the accident is not clear, missing and appears to be subject to interpretation errors.
+Key information regarding the VH-MDX accident is not clear, missing and appears to be subject to interpretation errors.
 Attempting to recreate the flight after more than thirty years with such shortfalls will result in continual amendments.
 Additionally, information and data is continually flowing in which changes interpretation and understanding.

 Most people simply want a small box on a map that says ‘its in here’ and over the years many have confidently specified such small areas only to fail in locating VH-MDX.
-Given the lack of key items of information, synthesizing a small, fixed area of interest that will remain stagnant with time is not viewed as a realistic outcome by BSAR NSW.
+Given the lack of key items of information, synthesizing a small, fixed area of interest that will remain stagnant with time is not viewed as a realistic outcome by us.

 A flexible system needs to be in place to absorb change gradually and offer some stability.